larics/example_ros_cpp/README.md

 # example_ros_cpp
 An example of a ROS C++ package conforming to the [LARICS C++ coding standard](http://larics.rasip.fer.hr/farm/laricswiki/doku.php?id=software:coding_standard#c_coding_standards) and [ROS developers guide](http://wiki.ros.org/DevelopersGuide).

-In this example a PID control algorithms is implemented.
+In this example a PID control algorithm is implemented.

 ## Dependencies

-The code has been developed and tested on an Ubuntu 14.04 system.
+The code has been developed and tested on an Ubuntu 14.04 system with ROS Indigo.
 The following libraries are required to build the code and the developer docs:

- * C++ compiler and linker
  * Robot Operating System (developed and tested on Indigo)
  * doxygen